 One of my favourite ways to use a REM Pod is if you have more than one line them up in a long hallway.
 The goal of course is to have them go off one by one which would in some way indicate that someone or something we cannot see is walking or running up the hallway.

-Personally I like using a REM Pod.
+Personally, I like using a REM Pod.
 I have tested them a lot and I know what seems to set them off.
-I also know that they don't tend to go off all that often.
+I also know that they don't tend to go off all that often when under more controlled conditions.
 I will have several investigations with not a single REM Pod response which I guess makes me more intrigued when it does finally go off and when it seems to be what looks like answers to questions being asked.

 Do you like working with REM Pods?
-What tips and ideas do you have for how they can be used on an investigation?
-What else can cause false positive readings?
+What tips and ideas do you have for how they can be used in an investigation?
+What else can cause false-positive readings?